parhamcz/Laravel-Blog/README.md

 # SampleBlog
-A sample project from Quera's Laravel College.
+A sample project from Laravel College.
 A Blog that have admin and client panel.